Solar leases: What to know before you sign

 Solar leases let you go solar with $0 down and no maintenance responsibilities, making them accessible for homeowners who want to preserve capital.

-Under a solar lease, the solar company owns your system and receives tax incentives.
-This means you typically can't claim any state tax credits or rebates directly—but leases are the only projects that still qualify for the federal tax credit after 2025, and competitive providers should pass those savings to you as lower monthly rates.
+Lease (and PPA) projects are the only solar installations that still qualify for the 30% federal tax credit after 2025—and competitive providers should pass those savings to you as lower monthly rates.

 Solar leases typically deliver lower lifetime savings than solar loans or cash purchases, but they offer maximum capital flexibility.